Epoch Times Websites Targeted in Suspected CCP-Linked Cyberattack

 The attacks started a few days earlier but peaked on July 20—a sensitive date for China’s ruling regime.

-On this day in 1999, the then-leader of the Chinese Communist Party (CCP) declared a deadly campaign to eradicate a popular spiritual practice in China called Falun Gong.
-Falun Gong practitioners who had fled to the United States established The Epoch Times in 2000 to warn the world of the CCP’s ongoing human rights atrocities.
+On July 20, 1999, the leader of the Chinese Communist Party (CCP) began a deadly campaign to eradicate a popular spiritual practice in China called Falun Gong.
+Practitioners in the United States established The Epoch Times in 2000 to warn the world of the CCP’s ongoing human rights atrocities.

 Every year on July 20, The Epoch Times publishes news and updates about the CCP’s persecution of Falun Gong.
 When the persecution started, the estimated one in 13 Chinese people who were practicing the spiritual discipline were made enemies of the state overnight.

-Political figures from various countries expressed their support for Falun Gong—a spiritual self-improvement practice that teaches practitioners to live by the principles of truthfulness, compassion, and tolerance—on the anniversary.
+Political figures from various countries expressed their support for Falun Gong—a spiritual self-improvement practice that teaches practitioners to live by the principles of truthfulness, compassion, and tolerance—on the anniversary this year.
 The U.S. State Department issued a statement calling on the CCP to stop suppressing Falun Gong and release all those imprisoned for their beliefs.

-The Epoch Times’ technology department said the company believes the DoS attack on July 20 is linked to the CCP.
+The Epoch Times’ technology department said the company believes the DOS attack on July 20 was linked to the CCP.

 “The Chinese Communist Party chose this day to attack the Epoch Times website, highlighting its fear of the widespread broadcast of the truth about 7/20,” the department head said.